-Have This Information Ready To Apply:
+Information You Need To Apply

-- A username and password for filing online - □ A valid email or mobile number - ☐ Your social security number - ☐ Your Wisconsin driver license or identification number - ☐ Your work history for the last 18 months: - Employers' business names \\ - Employers' addresses (including zip code) \\ - Employers' phone numbers - First and last dates of work with each employer - Reason no longer working with each employer - ☐ Your alien registration number, document number and expiration date, if you are not a U.S. citizen - ☐ Form DD214 (Member 4 copy), if you served in the military in the last 18 months - ☐ Form SF-50 or SF-8, if you are a federal civilian employee - □ Name and local number of your union hall, if you are a union member
+- □ A username and password (for filing online).□ A valid email address or mobile phone number. - Your current address. - ☐ Your social security number. - Your Wisconsin driver license or identification number (if you have one). - ☐ Your work history for the last 18 months, including: - Employers' business names. - Employers' addresses (including zip code). - Employers' phone number. - First and last dates of work with each employer. - Reason for no longer working with each employer. - ☐ If you are not a U.S. citizen, your alien registration number, document number and expiration date. - ☐ If you served in the military in the last 18 months, Form DD-214. - ☐ If you are a federal civilian employee, Form SF-50 or SF-8. - ☐ If you are a union member, the name and local number of your union hall. - If you want UI benefit payments by direct deposit, your bank's routing number and your account number.